Improved Text Classification via Contrastive Adversarial Training: Experiment

 \subsection{Training Details}

 We apply \systemname\ to the fine-tuning of two backbone PLMs, \BERTL and \RoBERTaL.
 For all experiments, we use AdamW optimizer with $0.01$ weight decay and a linear learning rate scheduler.
 We set max sequence length to $128$ and learning rate warmup for the first $10\%$ of the total iterations.
-On GLUE tasks, we largely follow the hyperparameter settings reported in \cite{Devlin+18} and \cite{Liu+19} to generate our \BERTL and \RoBERTaL baselines.
-For \BERTL, we set batch size to $32$ and fine-tune for $3$ epochs.
-Grid search is performed over $lr \in \{0.00001, 0.00002, 0.00003\}$.
-For \RoBERTaL, we sweep over the same learning rates as \BERTL and batch size $\in \{16, 32\}$.
-On intent classification datasets, we use a batch size of $32$ and fine-tune for 5 epochs \cite{qi+2021}, and search over $lr \in \{0.00003, 0.00004, 0.00005\}$.
-For fine-tuning with \systemname, we use the exact same hyperparameter settings as the baseline, and further perform grid search over $\epsilon \in \{0.0001, 0.001, 0.005, 0.02\}$, $\tau \in \{0.05, 0.06, 0.07, 0.08, 0.09, 0.1\}$, and $\lambda \in \{0.1, 0.2, 0.3, 0.4, 0.5\}$.
-On the three intent classification datasets, we follow the hyperparameter settings reported in \cite{qi+2021}.
-We use a batch size of $32$ and fine-tune \RoBERTaL for $5$ epochs with learning rate set to $0.00004$.
-All our experiments were run on a single 32 GB V100 GPU.